ivgg-me/aioremootio/README.md

 API on it according to the
 [Remootio Websocket API documentation](https://github.com/remootio/remootio-api-documentation).

-## Running the bundled example
+## Running the bundled examples

-The [project source](https://github.com/ivgg-me/aioremootio) does also contain an example.
+The [project source](https://github.com/ivgg-me/aioremootio) does also contain two examples.

+The example [`example.py`](https://github.com/ivgg-me/aioremootio/blob/master/example.py) demonstrates how you can use the client as a Python object.

+The example [`example_acm.py`](https://github.com/ivgg-me/aioremootio/blob/master/example_acm.py) demonstrates how you can use the client as an asynchronous context manager.

-To run the bundled example [`example.py`](https://github.com/ivgg-me/aioremootio/blob/master/example.py) you must
+To run the bundled examples you must
 1. also enable the API on your [Remootio](https://remootio.com/) device to get the _API Secret Key_ and _API Auth Key_ of it, and
 2. add the source folder [`/src`](https://github.com/ivgg-me/aioremootio/tree/master/src) of the repository to your `PYTHONPATH`.

-After the two steps described above you can run the bundled example `example.py` with the argument `--help` to show the usage information.
+After the two steps described above you can run the bundled examples with the argument `--help` to show the usage information.
+E.g.:

 ```commandline
 python example.py --help